 The cheapest areas of the capital are traditionally not the most sought-after ones, so be sure to think outside of the box.
 Heading to West London areas like Hounslow and Harrow can find you some of the cheapest London property prices, with average house prices standing at £407,680 and £467,839 respectively, according to recent Land Registry figures.

 To find the best and most affordable locations for you, try checking out blogs and local forums to get first-hand information about the area and the people who live there.
-Additionally, once your viewing is over, make sure you take some time exploring the area properly to check it’s right for you before commit.
+Additionally, once your viewing is over, make sure you take some time exploring the area properly to check it’s right for you before you commit.
+Alternatively, there are loads of great properties outside of London, check out these at Estate Agent Southsea!

 Get the right mortgage for you